-- Decreased production of clotting factors →bleeding tendency.
+- Decreased production of clotting factors → bleeding tendency.

 - Decreased production of urea in the urea cycle → reduced blood urea.

-- Decreased production of albumin →hypoalbuminemia.
+- Decreased production of albumin → hypoalbuminemia.

-- When bridging fibrosis causes permanent distortion of the liver associated with regenerative nodules, it is termed cirrhosis Liver: cirrhosis.
+- When bridging fibrosis causes distortion of the liver associated with regenerative nodules, it is termed cirrhosis Liver: cirrhosis.